 - Mood Whiplash: The scene goes from Charlie Brown being mocked, berated, and jeered, and without even pausing to take a breath dives into Linus reciting a verse from The Bible that shames everyone there into realizing the True Meaning of Christmas.

-- The song being played during the Ice Skating Sequence.
+- The song being played during the Ice Skating Sequence, "Christmas Time Is Here".
 The lyrics suggest something cheery while the overall tone in the singing and piano playing is very depressing.

 - Never Trust a Trailer: This promo incorporates a scene from the untelevised documentary A Boy Named Charlie Brown (not to be confused with the 1969 feature film of the same name) without identifying it as such.

 - Off Model: This special was produced cheaply and quickly; the animation suffered as a result.
-Look for things like, say, one kid in the background suddenly popping in front of Linus' head for one frame, or the arrangement of words on Lucy's booth changing twice in the course of a minute.
+Look for things like, say, one kid in the background suddenly popping in front of Linus's head for one frame, or the arrangement of words on Lucy's booth changing twice in the course of a minute.

 - Only Friend: Linus is the only one who doesn't laugh at Charlie Brown.